Building from scratch is like laying the foundation to your home. Done incorrectly, it's just a matter of time before the whole thing crumbles.

 Building Content Websites

-I almost didn’t include this because I sort of grouped content websites with membership sites in the training program, but I wanted to at least mention this option.
+We almost didn’t include this because we sort of grouped content websites with membership sites in the training program, but we wanted to at least mention this option.

 Website Building Software

 Lots.
-Here are the lessons incuded in the Building section of BASW:
+Here are the lessons incuded in the Website Builders (Ant) Section of the Membership Site:

 Picking the right domain and host.